jamesocoder/myProjects/docker/vite_ts/README.md

 1. Install Docker
 2. Clone repo and open its directory up in a terminal
 3. Use a launch command:
-    - To run in development mode with Docker Compose Watch and Vite HMR functionality, use `docker compose --profile dev up --watch`
+    - To run in development mode with Docker Compose Watch and Vite HMR functionality, use:
+        - `docker compose --profile dev up --watch`
-    - To serve a built version of the project using [http-server](https://github.com/http-party/http-server) on the frontend and Node on the backend, use: `docker compose --profile prd up -d`
+    - To serve a built version of the project using [http-server](https://github.com/http-party/http-server) on the frontend and Node on the backend, use:
+        - `docker compose --profile prd up -d`
     - To use Vite locally without involving Docker:
         1. `yarn install` in both the ./front and ./back directories
         2. `yarn dev` in one terminal for each for ./front and ./back